 GE’s Pinterest page is similarly successful.
 GE has boards like “Brilliant Machines” and “From the Factory Floor,” which show other businesses how GE makes their products and links GE to customers.
 The manufacturing giant is also savvy at knowing their social media audience, with meme-friendly boards like “Gifts for Geeks” and “Mind = Blown.”
 Not only does GE create compelling content and know their audience—their visual content plan tells a story that humanizes the conglomerate and links it to people’s homes.

 Your visual content should do the same: connect across platforms, contextualize your company, and be compelling.
 If you’ve done these three things, a visual content marketing plan will be effective whether aimed at customers or other businesses.
 What is your firm doing to create shareable visual content?
-Let us know in the comments below.
+Let us know on one of the social channels below.